mediacloud/cliff-annotator/README.md

 Releasing
 ---------

-CLIFF is setup to be run inside a Java servlet container (ie. Tomcat7).
 To create the WAR file, run `mvn package -DskipTests`.